Freight Quotes: 4 Steps to Success

 Why do freight fuel surcharges change?
 How do carriers come up with the exact fee, and what can shippers do about it?
 Here, we shine a light on these questions and offer some tips to deal with this common accessorial fee.

 What is a freight fuel surcharge?

-Fuel costs fluctuate every day – hourly even.
+The price of diesel fluctuates every day – hourly even.
 To make up for this unpredictability, freight carriers add a fuel surcharge to account for cost changes from the time of booking your freight to the time of delivery.
 Unfortunately, there's no way to anticipate if the cost of diesel will go up or down, so carriers use this surcharge as a way to offset their transportation costs.

 Pretty simple, right?
 However, the math behind these fees gets a little tricky.
 Why?
 Believe it or not, there is no enforced or mandated method for calculating these fees.